itrus/bash-scripts-NGS/RNA-seq/readme.md

 ### 6.2 The second part of the R script makes the analysis
 While the previous part of the R script needs only one parameter to be adjusted (the reference genome), the second script has multiple parameters to consider.
 1. Adjust the R script as needed.
 Important points are given below.
-For factor names and possible values, please refer to the report from the previous/initial R script.
+For factor names and possible values, please refer to the report from the previous part of the R script.
    - Load the input file: _GeneExpression <- readRDS("GE.Rdata")_
    - Load the GMT file: _GMTFileName <- "c5.bp.v7.2.symbols.gmt"_ (use correct name if the file was updated)
    - Setting up the GO analysis.
 Alternatively you can do GO analysis online using the Enrichr (https://maayanlab.cloud/Enrichr/)